verbb/patrol/README.md

 ];
 ```

-We can send someone a link with the access token and when the visit that link, their IP will be added to the allowed list.
+You will be able to send someone a link with the access token.
+When the visit that link, their IP will be added to the allowed list.

 - https://domain.com/?access=ceo-access-token
 - https://domain.com/?access=d0nn3bd8a2iza1ikjxxdo28iicabh7ts